 Not just the one you think will lead to an approval for SSD benefits.
 You never know if a combination of conditions may classify you as disabled.

 3. Don’t downplay your symptoms

 Sometimes people downplay symptoms, especially mental ones, in an effort to save face.
-It’s important to be as accurate as possible on your application.
+It’s important to be as accurate as possible on your initial application.
 The SSA is not going to judge you, they’re just trying to get an accurate picture of your health.

 4. Don’t exaggerate

 At the same time, it’s important not to exaggerate the severity of your symptoms.
 Disability Determination Services will get copies of your medical records, and if your claims don’t match up, the applicant risks losing medical eligibility for a monthly benefit.

 “If you’re downplaying or overstating symptoms, your medical records are going to vary drastically from what you put in your own words, and doing that could hurt your case, because these cases are based primarily on medical evidence anyway,” said Giles.
 “Especially if you’re overstating your symptoms, that’s going to come through if all your medical records say mild and you’re saying severe.”